96tm/simple-messenger/README.md

 <br>

   ![After registration](./screenshots/3.png)
-  <i>After registration, the user is automatically logged in, but stays unconfirmed - they have to check the inbox and follow the provided link </i>
+  <i>After registration, the user is automatically logged in but stays unconfirmed - they have to check the inbox and follow the provided link </i>

 <br>